paradigmxyz/reth/book/cli/reth/import.md

           [possible values: true, false]

   <IMPORT_PATH>
-          The path to a `.rlp` block file for import.
+          The path to a block file for import.

-          The online sync pipeline stages (headers and bodies) are replaced by a file import, after which the remaining stages are executed (unless disabled, see '--no-state').
+          The online stages (headers and bodies) are replaced by a file import, after which the remaining stages are executed.

 Logging:
       --log.stdout.format <FORMAT>